unitaryfund/mitiq/docs/source/guide/lre-3-options.md

-In [](lre-1-intro.md), {func}`.execute_with_lre` was used to calculated the error mitigated expectation values of an input circuit with the default parameters.
-In this section we will detail the optional arguments this technique can be used, and tuned with.
+In [](lre-1-intro.md), {func}`.execute_with_lre` was used to calculated the error mitigated expectation values In this section, we will outline the optional arguments that can be used and adjusted with this technique.